Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Solid analytics for emissions and energy

-Considerations: less specialized in waste management and social indicators.
+Considerations: less specialised in waste management and social indicators.

 7. Enablon ESG Suite

-Ideal for: organizations with a strong focus on compliance, health, and safety.
+Ideal for: organisations with a strong focus on compliance, health and safety.

 Key strengths: